The core entropy for polynomials of higher degree: Continuity of core entropy on the space of polynomials

 \begin{enumerate} \item each $\Theta_i(c_i)$ is a critical Julia leaf landing at $c_i$; \item the set $\{c_1, \dots, c_m\}$ equals the set of all critical points of $f$ which lie in the Julia set (however, the $c_i$ need not be distinct!) \item any two of the convex hulls in the closed unit disk of $\Theta_1(c_1),\ldots,\Theta_m(c_m)$ either are disjoint or intersect at one point on $\partial\D$; \item for each critical point $c\in J_f$, we have the formula

 \end{enumerate}

 Once again, weak critical Julia markings are not uniquely determined by $f$, and there are finitely many choices.
 If all $c_i$ are distinct, then we call $\mathcal{J}$ a \emph{critical Julia marking}.
 Critical Julia markings are the original combinatorial objects defined by Poirier, while we relax the definition by allowing the same critical point in the Julia set to appear with multiplicity.
-Every \pf polynomial admits at least one critical Julia marking: indeed, let $c_1,\ldots,c_m$ be the pairwise different critical points of $f$ in $J_f$.
-Pick a collection of angles $\{\theta_1,\ldots,\theta_m\}$ such that the ray $\RRR(\theta_j)$ lands at $f(c_j)$ for each $j\in\{1,\ldots,m\}$.
-We then define each $\Theta_j(c_j)$ to be the set of arguments of the rays in $f^{-1}(\RRR(\theta_j))$ that land at $c_j$.

 To show the non-uniqueness, let us consider the following example, which comes from \cite{G}.
 We consider the \pf polynomial $f_c(z)=z^3+c$ with $c\approx 0.22036+1.18612 i$.
 The critical value $c$ receives two rays with arguments $11/72$ and $17/72$.
 Then, is a weak critical marking, but not a critical marking, of $f_c$, and